 KENNETH R. RAMPINO is a graduate of Bowdoin College (B.A.
 Magna Cum Laude 1995) and Roger Williams University Law School (J.D.
 Magna Cum Laude 2008), where he was an editor and contributing author of The Roger Williams Law Review.
 Admitted to practice in Rhode Island and Massachusetts, Ken concentrates in the areas of elder law, estate planning, and special needs planning.
 He is a member of the National Academy of Elder Law Attorneys, ElderCounsel, WealthCounsel and the Probate and Trust Committee of the Rhode Island Bar Association.
 Prior to becoming an attorney, Ken was a high school teacher and U.S. Peace Corps Volunteer in West Africa.
-He has a Masters in International Development from Brandeis University and is completing a Masters of Taxation from Bryant University.
+He has a Masters in International Development from Brandeis University and a Masters of Taxation from Bryant University.

 KENNETH J. RAMPINO

 Kenneth J. Rampino recently retired after over forty years of practicing law.
 Before retiring, his practice concentrated on helping individuals and families deal with legal issues concerning marriage, incapacity, creditor protection, long term care, taxes, retirement and death.
 Attorney Rampino believes in a holistic approach to estate planning.
 Although he is a respected Elder Law Attorney, his practice encompassed a broad spectrum of clients and in serving those clients, he believes it is essential to discern the needs of each client and to design and implement a plan that addresses those needs as comprehensively and efficiently as possible.